-Estimates show that there are almost 9 million different species of animals on Earth.
-That’s a whole lot of animals!
-Today, we’ll list 30 animals from both land and ocean, starting with the letter T. Some of these animals are cuddly pets you may have at home, while others are wild animals you may not even know exist.
-Either way, we hope you have fun learning some fun facts about these awesome animals!
+Did you know that an astounding 9 million different animals live on Earth?
+That’s a lot of animals!
+Well, we’ve made it easier to learn about some of these unique creatures by compiling a list of animals that start with the letter T. Some of these are cuddly pets you may have at home, while others are so exotic, you may not even know they exist!
+Join us to learn new facts about awesome animals that begin with the letter T!

 First up, we have tahrs!
 These fluffy friends are mammals that are closely related to goats and sheep.
 They are native to Asia and are herbivorous that feed throughout the day and night.

 2. Tailless Whip Scorpion

 Next, we have the tailless whip scorpion!
 You can find these creepy crawlers in forests all over the world.
 Although they may look scary, they aren’t very aggressive or venomous.
 Be careful if you’re a cricket blocking its path!
 The nocturnal tailless whip scorpions are insectivores.

 Learn More: Britannica

 Here, we have the tanuki, AKA the Japanese raccoon dog.
 These animals are native to (you guessed it) Japan and are famous in Japanese folklore.
 According to ancient Japanese texts, these primarily nocturnal creatures are supernatural shapeshifters!

 Watch your feet!
 Next up, we have tarantulas, which are hairy, venomous spiders found on several continents.
 They range from big to small, with the largest species being the goliath bird eater.
 Just be careful as these arachnids have powerful venom!

 5. Tarantula Hawk

 If you have arachnophobia, you’ll love the tarantula hawk!
 These wasps get their name from their primary prey- tarantulas.
 Though these insects are mostly docile, if you accidentally provoke them their sting can be especially painful.